jackcohen5/fe-template/docs/EJECTION.md

 ## Setup Netlify

 1. Create a new site in Netlify from the cloned template.
+Ensure [builds are stopped](https://docs.netlify.com/configure-builds/stop-or-activate-builds/). /shrug

 2. Add an API_LOCATION environment variable to your Netlify site with the URL of your API.

+3. Create a [Netlify access token](https://docs.netlify.com/cli/get-started/#obtain-a-token-in-the-netlify-ui) and add the `NETLIFY_AUTH_TOKEN` environment variable to your Github Actions configuration.

 **Note:** You must connect Netlify to your Github account/organization for this step.